 - allows you to value the items you have more

-- allows you to find things more easily
+- helps you to find things more easily

 - allows for better organization (which has it’s own health benefits)